 - When you disregard your personal beliefs, values, wants and feelings, it sometimes causes you to feel diminished, disrespected, upset, annoyed, frustrated, angry, etc. - Boundaries are the invisible lines we draw around ourselves for self-protection and self-preservation. - When you don't speak up, you hide your true self and allow others to violate your boundaries.
 Sometimes we feel like we can't speak up. - Most people will respect our boundaries if we let them know what they are.
-However, with others, we must actively defend our boundaries.
+However, with others, we must actively defend our boundaries. - Strong boundaries are essential components to safety.
+When we are clear about our boundaries, we know how to expect respect from others, and can more easily protect ourselves from people who are intent on violating our boundaries, or who don't care about our boundaries.

-ACTIVITY OPTION #4: Boundaries journal analysis-Who am I?
+ACTIVITY OPTION #4: Boundaries Journal Analysis-Who am I?

-Activity: This activity involves utilizing movement, deeper reflection and time to journal to illustrate to children that they have the right to boundaries and to learn how to maintain them.
+This activity involves utilizing movement, deeper reflection and time to journal to illustrate to youth that they have the right to boundaries and to learn how to maintain them.
 Please be aware that this could be converted to a 2-day activity if time allows, where section "III." could be discussed on the second day.